• Default font size

 A:

 “Accommodation” means “any furnished room or suite of rooms hired by the proprietor of the hotel to guests, or for the use of guests, for lodging and includes such furnishings, appliances and fittings as are normally provided therein”.
-Therefore, the payments for furnishings, appliances and fittings provided in a hotel room will be included in the calculation of the HAT.
+Therefore, the charges for furnishings, appliances and fittings provided in a hotel room will be included in the calculation of HAT.

 back to top